dialog-semiconductor/BLE_SDK6_examples/LPCCSE-22-SPI-DMA/Readme.md

 - Prepare the DMA channels for the transfer, configure the bus width, turn on DREQ\_MODE\(data request mode\) and finally set the DMA\_ON bit.
 - Initiate the transfer by doing the first transaction by hand, usually the *spi\_access\(\)* function.

+The parameters of the demo can be tweaked to test different transfer sizes and sending methods.
+This can be found in *user\_config.h*

 ## HW and SW configuration